kite-sdk/kite/NOTES.md

 data in HDFS might look like this:

-    /app_id=1/<files>
+    /events/1/<files>

 With the expression:

     [record.app_id, record.timestamp % 1000]

-...data will be partitioned first by the application ID, followed by the event timestamp modulo 1000, which will bin data into buckets numbered 0 through 999, with a reasonably even distribution given a steady stream of events.
+data will be partitioned first by the application ID, followed by the event timestamp modulo 1000, which will bin data into buckets numbered 0 through 999, with a reasonably even distribution given a steady stream of events.

+    /events/1/0/<files>
+    /events/1/1/<files>
+    ...
+    /events/1/999/<files>
+    /events/2/0/<files>
+    ...

 It's also possible to install and invoke custom functions, or invoke Java methods on objects in JEXL.
 This is incredibly powerful, and allows for